Best free accounting software for UK small businesses 2025

 It’s designed to take manually inputted data from your bank and reconcile these statements with your accounts so you can correct simple mistakes.
 Once you have your final profits, however, you won’t be able to submit a VAT return; you’ll have to register with HMRC to do this separately yourself.

-Crucially, VT Cash Book is unsuitable for professional service or B2B firms.
+Crucially, VT Cash Book is unsuitable for professional services or B2B firms.
 Because it is entirely focused on managing businesses on a cash basis, VT Cash Book’s free plan has no invoicing features for overseeing payments from or to customers and suppliers.

 This is a big limitation.
 Like Zoho, VT clearly wants to encourage business owners to upgrade to its advanced paid versions.
-Cash Book’s cheapest plan is VT Transaction+, which costs £75+VAT per year for a single user, and is MTD compliant and has invoicing features.
+Cash Book’s cheapest plan is VT Transaction+, which costs £85+VAT per year for a single user, and is MTD compliant and has invoicing features.

 What support does VT Cash Book offer?